home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 1 + w + w2 + ... + wk-1 = 0 wk = 1

-This lets the quantity 1 + wj + ... + w(k-1) j be k when j is a multiple of k and vanish otherwise.
-Equating corresponding coefficients of az j , we obtain:
+The quantity 1 + wj + ... + w(k-1) j is k when j is a multiple of k and vanishes otherwise.
+Matching coefficients of az j , we obtain:

 f (z) + f (w z) + f (w2 z) + ... + f (wk-1 z) = k fk (z)